 It’s also important to be weeding heat transfer vinyl with the right tools.
 Siser also have an awesome weeding tool called the Siser Weeder which has a hook to easily pick out small cavities in letters.
 This tool makes it really easy to lift up your excess vinyl and weed your design.

 Tip #3 – Weed Into Cavities, Not Against Them

 Now that you’ve got the perfect cut settings for your specific type of vinyl (hopefully you’ve also done a test cut if you’ve never used it before), and you’re working with high-quality material and tools, let’s start talking about technique.

-Once you have taken out the inside cavities of the letters, the next thing is to pull up your main piece of vinyl.
-However there is a right and wrong way to do this too!
+Having removed the inside cavities of the letters, the next thing is to remove your main piece of excess vinyl.
+However, there is a right and wrong way to do this too!

-When pulling up your vinyl you need to make sure you are doing it in reverse – so that you are pulling the vinyl backwards and into the cavities of the letters.
+When pulling up your vinyl you need to make sure you are doing it in reverse.
+Effectively pulling the vinyl backwards and into the cavities of the letters.
 This results in lesser breakage and speeds up the weeding process!

 See these two techniques in action in the video below:

 Tip #4 – Use Weed Borders For Multiple Components In One Design